Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 5. Ease of use

 You didn’t go into business to become an accountant.
-Software that requires accounting knowledge to operate isn’t really designed for small makers — it’s designed for businesses with bookkeepers on staff.
+Software that requires accounting knowledge to operate isn’t really designed for small makers.
+It’s designed for businesses with bookkeepers on staff.
 Look for something you can actually understand and use yourself.

 6. Price relative to what you get